maxim-eyengue/MLOps-Zoomcamp-2025/02_experiment-tracking/notebooks/course/mlflow.md

 # Set a Machine Learning experiment
 mlflow.set_experiment("my-first-experiment") # If not mlflow will use the default one
-# If the experiement set doesn't exist it will be created automatically
+# If the experiment set doesn't exist it will be created automatically

 # Start an experiment run
 with mlflow.start_run():